artem78/LazDatabaseVersioning/README.md

 ## Limitations

-- Sqlite only (not tested with other databases)
+- Works with SQLite and MySQL only (not tested with other databases)

 ## How to use and examples